magoo/forecast-documentation/PREVIOUS.md

 ## Ongoing

+### Log4J Worm
+Scenario: Will evidence of a worm spreading in the wild using CVE-2021-44228 (Log4Shell) for any stage of exploitation be found within 90 days?
+Outcome:
+Score:
+Discussion:

 ### Bloomberg "The Big Hack"
 Scenario: Will the supply chain server hardware attacks described in the Bloomberg article be confirmed by Jan 1 2020?
 Outcome: